crispinprojects/pi-webcam-security/README.md

 /dev/sda1: UUID="9522b771-c365-4c93-b2c2-47e4529717b4" BLOCK_SIZE="4096" TYPE="ext4"
 ```

-Now edit the ftab configuration file to add an entry for the USB drive.
+Now edit the fstab configuration file to add an entry for the USB drive.
 In Linux, fstab  (short for file system table) controls how the file system and devices are mounted when the system boots.
-Copy the UUID number and open fstab as shown below.
+Copy the UUID number for /dev/sda1 and open fstab as shown below.

 ```
 sudo micro /etc/fstab